-Estimating abundance for a migrating population is not as simple as summing upstream or downstream movements.
+Summing upstream or downstream movements alone is often not the most accurate method of estimating migratory abundance.
 Fish often move up and down past a counter site multiple times during their migration, and movements can be described as:

 - 1. Up-migration: Moving upstream to spawn; - 2.
 'Recycling': Movement back and forth across the counter site; or - 3.
 Kelting: Moving downstream after spawning completion.